-Despite broad consensus among higher education leaders that US universities are undergoing a process of "globalization," there is little agreement about just what globalization means, what propels it, or what intellectual, political, and ethical consequences it will bring for American higher education.
-The Council’s project Producing Knowledge on World Regions seeks to develop an intellectual framework and a social science agenda for assessing the globalization of higher education as well as the relationships between American universities, specific world regions, and an increasingly interconnected global higher education universe.
+Despite broad consensus among higher education leaders that US universities are undergoing a process of globalization, there is little agreement about just what globalization means, what propels it, or what intellectual, political, and ethical consequences it entails.
+This project develops an intellectual framework and a social science agenda for specifying and explaining this phenomenon.

 The project is based on a large-scale comparative study of federally funded National Resource Centers (NRCs) supporting the study of world regions.
 Research design, data collection, and preliminary analyses were funded by serial grants from the Department of Education (2004–2010), with additional support from the Andrew W. Mellon Foundation.